 - Stress: Are you stressed out by a mountain of responsibilities?
 Chronic stress is linked to heart disease, a suppressed immune system, sleep problems, depression, obesity, and more .
 Search for ways to positively direct and deal with stress.
 It’s often an overlooked source of underlying health issues.

 - Guilt: I find guilt to be a very unproductive emotion.
 Guilt doesn’t seem to motivate you to be better.
 Guilty means you did something wrong and feel bad about it.
 Unless you can direct that negative feeling and turn it into motivation to do better, you can find yourself stuck.
 Realizing you have failed and need to change something is awesome, but when there’s no solution in sight, the guilt can create a downward spiral leading to a feeling of defeat.
-Go for the solution and ditch the guilt.

 - Unworthiness: You can have all the best workout equipment and access to the most nutritious foods available, but if you feel unworthy of the investment in your fitness, you’ll stay at the place you are now.
 Although it’s awesome to have people and things that motivate us, ultimately we have to find that voice inside of us that tells us we’re worth it.